goharbor/community/GUIDING_PRINCIPLES.md

 # Guiding Principles

 Harbor operates under the guiding principles described below.
 The Committe is responsible for upholding these principles and keeping this document updated with any changes.
+They do that by participating in the Harbor community and keeping a good pulse of all interactions.
+The Committe cannot unilaterally make decisions, but can instead make recomendations to the Harbor maintainers and community.
+Issues will be tracked with PRs and follow the proper approval process.
+The Committee can also flag issues in community calls for further discussion and brainstorming.

 # Mission Statement